 The postgraduate study programme follows a well-defined and well thought out procedure.
 The Civil Engineering Department of the University of West Attica has described the academic profile and orientation of the programme well.
 The research character of the programme is explained well.
-The scientific objectives have an interdisciplinary character, and this is reflected well in the specific subject areas and specialisations as described in the documentation.
+The scientific objectives have an interdisciplinary character and this is reflected well in the taught courses as described in the documentation.

-The structure, content and organisation of courses and teaching methods are oriented towards the deepening of knowledge in the subject matter of Architecture and Structural Restoration of Historic Buildings and Complexes.
-The courses, research projects, archaeological visits and related activities enrich and deepen the corresponding skills.
+The structure, content and organisation of courses and teaching methods are oriented towards the deepening and widening of knowledge in the subject matter of Policies and Applied Methods for the Protection of the Environment.
+The courses, research projects, industrial visits and related activities enrich and deepen the corresponding skills.
 The programme contains an appropriate mix of theoretical and applied material as manifested by the described research methodology, participation in research projects, and completion of a thesis with a strong research component.
+Owing to the continuing updates and changes of environmental policies that the private sector needs to be compliant with, there are excellent prospects for students' professional development and new job opportunities.
+These job market for environmental policy experts is expected to multiply in the future as climate change and urbanisation necessitate the introduction of new environmental legislation and related regulations which are often complex and require the attention of specialised expertise.

 The expected learning outcomes are determined based on the European and National Qualifications Framework, and the Dublin Descriptors for level 7; the anticipated student workload follows appropriately the European Credit Transfer and Accumulation System for level 7.
 The expected learning outcomes and the feedback of the learning process are assessed by well-defined evaluation criteria by the department and are made public as appropriately.
-The institutional strategy allows the participation of a wide range of students with varied scientific background ranging from civil engineers and architecture engineers to archaeologists and conservation/restoration scientists.
-The available course options and specialisations are appropriate.
-The programme promotes the active involvement of students and integrates well the linking of teaching and research.
+The institutional strategy allows the participation of a wide range of students with varied scientific background.
+The available course options and projects are appropriate.
+The programme promotes the active involvement of students and also integrates well the linking of teaching and research.
 The programme follows the relevant regulatory framework and the official procedure for the approval by the Institution and the necessary compliance with the basic requirements of the Standards by the Institution's Quality Assurance Unit (QAU).